Exeloo/Epitech-Glados/doc.md

 #### Testing

-unit tests validate the correctness and security of the compilation process.
+Unit tests validate the correctness and security of the compilation process.
 These tests cover various scenarios, ensuring that the compiler behaves as expected under different conditions.